lebeerman/anstagram/README.md

-Ibotta Dev Project
+# ANSTAGRAM

 =========

-# The Project
+Anstagram is an APP + API that allows fast searches for [anagrams](https://en.wikipedia.org/wiki/Anagram).
+Currently you can lookup anagrams (in the english language) for a set of letters/or a word.

 ---

-The project is to build an API that allows fast searches for [anagrams](https://en.wikipedia.org/wiki/Anagram). `dictionary.txt` is a text file containing every word in the English dictionary.
-Ingesting the file doesn’t need to be fast, and you can store as much data in memory as you like.

-The API you design should respond on the following endpoints as specified.
+## TODO

+**MVP**

-- `POST /words.json`: Takes a JSON array of English-language words and adds them to the corpus (data store).
+- [ ] `POST /words.json`: Takes a JSON array of English-language words and adds them to the corpus (data store).
-- `GET /anagrams/:word.json`:
+- [ ] `GET /anagrams/:word.json`:
-  - Returns a JSON array of English-language words that are anagrams of the word passed in the URL.
+  - [ ]  Returns a JSON array of English-language words that are anagrams of the word passed in the URL.
-  - This endpoint should support an optional query param that indicates the maximum number of results to return.
+  - [ ]  This endpoint should support an optional query param that indicates the maximum number of results to return.
-- `DELETE /words/:word.json`: Deletes a single word from the data store.
+- [ ] `DELETE /words/:word.json`: Deletes a single word from the data store.
-- `DELETE /words.json`: Deletes all contents of the data store.
+- [ ] `DELETE /words.json`: Deletes all contents of the data store.

-**Optional**
+**Optional/Stretch**

-- Endpoint that returns a count of words in the corpus and min/max/median/average word length
+- [ ] Endpoint that returns a count of words in the corpus and min/max/median/average word length
-- Respect a query param for whether or not to include proper nouns in the list of anagrams
+- [ ] Respect a query param for whether or not to include proper nouns in the list of anagrams
-- Endpoint that identifies words with the most anagrams
+- [ ] Endpoint that identifies words with the most anagrams
-- Endpoint that takes a set of words and returns whether or not they are all anagrams of each other
+- [ ] Endpoint that takes a set of words and returns whether or not they are all anagrams of each other
-- Endpoint to return all anagram groups of size >= *x*
+- [ ] Endpoint to return all anagram groups of size >= *x*
-- Endpoint to delete a word *and all of its anagrams*
+- [ ] Endpoint to delete a word *and all of its anagrams*

+**DEPLOY**

+- [ ] heroku
+- Considering: aws, azure, GCP, firebase, try serverless, or dockerized approach?

+---

+### ABOUT THE API
-Clients will interact with the API over HTTP, and all data sent and received is expected to be in JSON format

-Example (assuming the API is being served on localhost port 3000):
+Clients can interact with the API over HTTP, and all data sent and received is expected to be in JSON format.
+Some examples (assuming the API is being served on localhost port 3000):

+USAGE

 ```{bash}
 # Adding words to the corpus